Chronic kidney disease: Race

-African, Hispanics, and South Asians, particularly those from Pakistan, Sri Lanka, Bangladesh, and India, are at high risk of developing CKD.
-Africans are at greater risk due to the number of people affected with hypertension among them.
+African, Hispanic, and South Asian (particularly those from Pakistan, Sri Lanka, Bangladesh, and India) populations are at high risk of developing CKD.
+Africans are at greater risk due to the number of people affected by hypertension among them.
 As an example, 37% of ESKD cases in African Americans can be attributed to high blood pressure, compared with 19% among Caucasians.
 Treatment efficacy also differs between racial groups.
 Administration of antihypertensive drugs generally halts disease progression in white populations but has little effect in slowing kidney disease among black people, and additional treatment such as bicarbonate therapy is often required.
-While lower socioeconomic status contributes to the number of people affected with CKD, differences in the number of people affected by CKD are still evident between Africans and Whites when controlling for environmental factors.
+While lower socioeconomic status contributes to the number of people affected by CKD, differences in the number of people affected by CKD are still evident between Africans and Whites when controlling for environmental factors.